bgsulz/Reflectors-for-Unity/README.md

 Running this `Func` retrieves the value with nearly compile-time speed.
 It is suitable for use at runtime.
 Accessing fields from the Unity's C++ layer (say, `transform.position`) is sometimes even faster than compiled code.

+The below benchmarks are for accessing a field.
+Complete benchmarks can be found [here.](BENCHMARKS.md)

 | Access type | Elapsed time (ticks/100,000 accesses) | Ratio vs. compiled |
 | - | - | - |
 | Compiled | 37,515 | 1x |